jaberisamjaber/MarsProjectFrontEnd/README.md

 * Calls the backend to fetch the images through a single endpoint
 * enter data into the two input fields and hit find photos
 * makes sure inputs are valid before allowing user to submit

+## Build/Deploy
+* run npm run build
+* dist folder will be created.
+Use that to deploy